 Her parents did not approve of her desire to train as an artist.
 Neel’s mother said to her: “I don’t know what you expect to do in the world, you’re only a girl.”
-However, this encouraged headstrong Alice further and she went on to study at the Philadelphia School of Design for Women in 1921.
-Little did her parents know, she was going to grow into a pioneering artist who would paint series of ground-breaking nude portraits.
+However, this encouraged headstrong Neel further and she went on to study at the Philadelphia School of Design for Women in 1921.
+Little did her parents know, she was going to grow into a pioneering artist who would paint a series of ground-breaking nude portraits.

-Upon graduating in 1925, Neel and her first love, a Cuban painter named Carlos Enriquez, married.
-Shortly afterward the newlyweds relocated to Havana.
+Upon graduating in 1925, Neel and her first love – a Cuban painter named Carlos Enríquez, married.
+Shortly afterward, the newlyweds relocated to Havana.
 Two years later, Alice and Carlos moved to New York with their young daughter Santillana.
 What followed was a tragedy that broke the couple’s marriage.
 Just a month before her first birthday, Santillana died of diphtheria.
-Soon after the couple had another girl called Isabetta.
+Soon after, the couple had another girl called Isabetta.

-Following months of painting tirelessly, Alice suffered a massive nervous breakdown.
+Following months of painting tirelessly, Neel suffered a massive nervous breakdown.
 She spent one year at the suicide ward of the Philadelphia General Hospital.
 During her treatment, she carried on sketching and painting continuously.
 Paintings from her time in care focused on motherhood, loss, and anxiety.
 With her release from the sanatorium, she started a new chapter in her life.

 In 1933, she painted several provocative sexual portraits.
 The most famous one was called Nadya and Nona.
-Alice believed the clothes that people wore reflected their social class but also hid their personalities.
+Neel believed the clothes that people wore reflected their social class but also hid their personalities.
 She hoped to reveal more about who her sitters were by stripping off each layer.

 Nadya and Nona depicts two nude women lying on a bed.
 One of the women is on her back, her body relaxed, inviting, and fully exposed: while the other is contained, her arms are drawn up close to her body, her legs are pressed together and locked with her feet crossed.
 The image is one of contrast – it shows one woman lying easily, despite being nude, and another who is tense and seemingly unwilling to display her naked body.
 This depiction of two lovers portrays two kinds of female sexuality: Nadya, comfortable satisfying her desires: Nona, inhibited and self-conscious.
 Neither woman is conventionally beautiful, and their poses are unflattering by conventional standards.

-Calling herself a collector of souls, Neel provided a snapshot into who her subjects truly were.
+Calling herself a “collector of souls“, Neel provided a snapshot into who her subjects truly were.
 Abstract Expressionism was the popular movement of the time.
 However, the artist stuck to her ways and carried on painting with her realistic approach.
 She had a talent for identifying gestures and mannerisms that revealed the unique identities of her sitters.

 Wanting to paint people of all social classes and create a visual history of her time, she moved to East Harlem.
-During the 1940s and 1950s, Alice dedicated herself to painting her family, friends, and community.
+During the 1940s and 1950s, Neel dedicated herself to painting her family, friends, and community.
 She was not concerned with politics or ideologies; she just wanted to paint the people around her.
 Her paintings from those decades hold a mirror to uptown Manhattan as a form of documentary.

-By the early 1960s, Alice’s subject matter changed – she started painting naked pregnant women.
+By the early 1960s, Neel’s subject matter changed – she started painting naked pregnant women.
 They are among her boldest and most stirring portrayals of female experience.
 When she looked at the history of Western art, she found that it lacked experiences of motherhood.
 Thus, she took up her paintbrush and began to correct the insulting absence of pregnant women in art history.

-“It is not what appeals to me, it’s just a fact of life.
+It is not what appeals to me, it’s just a fact of life.
 It is an important part of life and it was neglected.
 I feel as a subject it’s perfectly legitimate, and people out of a false modesty, never show it.